softlayer/chef-openstack/README.md

 All of our public content is built from minimal static webpages made using [Bootstrap CSS](http://getboostrap.com), [Mixture](http://mixture.io), and [Jekyll](http://jekyllrb.com).
-Each are [CCPL-licensed](https://github.com/softlayer/chef-openstack/blob/gh-pages/LICENSE) and free to use.
+They are [MIT-licensed](https://github.com/softlayer/chef-openstack/blob/gh-pages/LICENSE) and free to use.

 ## Before Starting

 To harness all the power behind this theme, you need to install Ruby and Jekyll (a Ruby gem).
 However, you do not have to install either to make your own page.
 By making just a few changes to the `_config.yml` file, you can create a page in minutes.
 See the "Configure" section below.

-Of course, should you prefer to eat your own dog food, keep reading.

 ## Download